 Figure 1.
-Intel[®] Server Board S2400SC Layout
+Intel[®] Server Board S1400FP Layout (S1400FP4 as shown)

 2.2.1 Server Board Connector and Component Layout

 The following figure shows the layout of the server board.
 Each connector and major component is identified by a number or letter, and a description is given in the below figure.